Welcome to SPORTSMART Ireland

 Other Knee Protection

-Here you will find our range of other knee protectors.
+Here you will find our range of knee supports for various uses.

-The knee is one of our most injury-prone body parts.
-There are simply many small parts of the knee and leg that can break, either through overexertion or trauma.
-The purpose of a knee brace is to keep the knee in place and reduce the risk of putting the knee in an abnormal position that can cause injury.
+The knee is one of the most injury-prone parts of the body.
+There are simply too many small parts in the knee and leg that can be damaged, either through overexertion or trauma.
+The purpose of a knee brace is to keep the knee in place and reduce the risk of the knee being put in an abnormal position that could cause injury.

-A knee brace can be used both as prehab and rehab.
-When used preventively as prehab, the aim is to reduce the risk of injury and increase the feeling of safety in the sporting activity.
-In rehab, the aim is to use the protection as a support to get back into sport and activity more quickly after an injury.
-Warming protection can also help to accelerate healing.
+Knee braces can be used for both prehab and rehab.
+When used preventively (prehab), the purpose is to reduce the risk of injury and increase the feeling of security during sports activities.
+In rehab, the purpose is to use the brace as a support to get back to sports and activities more quickly after an injury.
+A stabilising knee brace can also help speed up healing.

 View as